ewcloud/ewc-ansible-role-ssh-bastion/README.md

 to customize your environment in the
 [European Weather Cloud (EWC)](https://europeanweather.cloud/).
 The template is designed to:
-* Configure a pre-existing virtual machine running RockyLinux version 8.10 and 9.5, with public IP address, and a minimum recommended 4GB of RAM, as entrypoint for users who wish to reach private EWC networks, from the public internet, via SSH.
+* Configure a pre-existing virtual machine running RockyLinux version 9 or 8, with public IP address, and a minimum recommended 4GB of RAM, as entrypoint for users who wish to reach private EWC networks, from the public internet, via SSH.